 These vibrations are passed through the bones of the skull to the cochlea, where they are then transduced back into electrical impulses for our brains (sense of hearing) to perceive as sound!

 Regular headphones are worn with their drivers to the exterior of the ear.
 Earphones and most hearing aids are worn within the ear canal.

-Bone conduction headphones are relatively new to the market and, therefore, many of these headphones are designed with Bluetooth technology.
+Bone conduction headphones are relatively new to the market, and, therefore, many of these headphones are designed with Bluetooth technology.

-The headphones are often designed with a band that wraps around the back of the listener’s head; and has the drivers sit just in front of the ears, pressed against the check or jaw bone.
+The headphones are often designed with a band that wraps around the back of the listener’s head; and has the drivers sit just in front of the ears, pressed against the cheek or jaw bone.